Northern California Road Trip

 We stayed the night at Inn at the Tides and it was incredible.
 The room was beautiful, they gave us free wine, free breakfast (more on that later) and had a gorgeous pool and hot tub.

 We went for a quick swim then out for dinner.
 It was a Saturday night but almost all the restaurants we looked at were closing at 5pm.
 Crazy!
+Even though that wasn’t super convenient, we enjoyed the small town vibe of the town.
 We ended up at Fishermans Cove, which was perfect.
 Good food, picnic tables.
 Then we went back to the hotel for some more swimming!

 In the morning, we went right across the street to the Tides Restaurant.
 Our hotel provided us with free continental breakfast at the restaurant and the food was amazing!
 We got there right when it opened and enjoyed a table overlooking the bay.
-Really nice.
+The breakfast was full of fresh fruit, yogurt, juice, eggs and more!
+Was a huge perk of this hotel stay.

 Next up – drove towards Goat Rock State Beach (goonie’s filming location).
 It’s cool even if you don’t care about the Goonies.
 We drove all the way to the bottom and had some cool views.
 I looked at, but didn’t end up going because we were full, but there’s a restaurant called Café Aquatica that looks great if you need more coffee.

 Our next destination was the Point Arena Lighthouse.
 We stopped at a grocery store in a town a few miles away and grabbed stuff for sandwiches.
+We really enjoyed all of the picnics we were able to have along the way.
+It saved money and allowed us to enjoy the amazing views along this drive.
 There were picnic tables at the lighthouse so we used it as a picnic stop.
 We didn’t go up in the lighthouse, but enjoyed the view.

 Then we drove about an hour to Mendocino where we hiked a bit on the headlands.
-There was a really near beach you can walk down to.
+There was a really near beach you can walk down to that was very quiet and peaceful.

 After hanging there for a bit we headed into Fort Bragg and checked into our hotel, the Surf and Sand Lodge.
 This hotel was amazing as well.
 It had a deck with adirondack chairs, comfy robes, and was right on a walking path with views of the beach.